How CMOs Must Evolve to Take Advantage of Artificial Intelligence

 Marketing is being disrupted by AI, but that does not mean marketing as a profession is being destroyed or automated out of existence.
 Many tasks commonly performed by marketers are being augmented by machine learning, deep learning and cognitive computing.

 Consider how much time your team spends drafting social media updates, optimizing content, building email workflows, predicting conversions, writing performance reports and dozens of other marketing management activities.
 Now imagine if machines performed many of these activities.
 This would not make marketers obsolete.
 It would free them up to enhance rather than solely create.

 This means more time spent on activation, promotion and improvement, driving better performance and using top talent on higher value tasks.
 CMOs must grasp that AI is a tool to give their marketing teams, not a technology to replace them.

 3. Experiment with AI Now

 CMOs need to start experimenting with AI now.
-That means signing up for demos, talking with providers and reading up on solutions.
+That means signing up for demos, talking with providers and researching the solutions on the market.
 When we interviewed 9 AI experts about their advice for marketers, some variation of “experiment often” came up again and again.